csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 **6.2.5 Global constraints**

 Remember that a **global constraint** is one involving an arbitrary number of variables (but not necessarily all variables).
-Global constraints occur frequently in real problems and can be handled by special-purpose algorithms that are more efficient than the general-purpose meth- ods described so far.
-For example, the Alldiff constraint says that all the variables involved must have distinct values (as in the cryptarithmetic problem above and Sudoku puzzles be- low).
-One simple form of inconsistency detection for Alldiff constraints works as follows: if m variables are involved in the constraint, and if they have n possible distinct values alto- gether, and m > n, then the constraint cannot be satisfied.
+Global constraints occur frequently in real problems and can be handled by special-purpose algorithms that are more efficient than the general-purpose methods described so far.
+For example, the Alldiff constraint says that all the variables involved must have distinct values (as in the cryptarithmetic problem above and Sudoku puzzles below).
+One simple form of inconsistency detection for Alldiff constraints works as follows: if m variables are involved in the constraint, and if they have n possible distinct values altogether, and m > n, then the constraint cannot be satisfied.

-This leads to the following simple algorithm: First, remove any variable in the con- straint that has a singleton domain, and delete that variable’s value from the domains of the remaining variables.
+This leads to the following simple algorithm: First, remove any variable in the constraint that has a singleton domain, and delete that variable’s value from the domains of the remaining variables.
 Repeat as long as there are singleton variables.
 If at any point an empty domain is produced or there are more variables than domain values left, then an inconsistency has been detected.

 This method can detect the inconsistency in the assignment {WA= red , NSW = red}